 Machine needles - I love the Schmetz brand, and constantly use these - for all the beginner sewing tutorials and sewing projects I make at AppleGreen Cottage blog!
 Schmetz Universal sewing needles are the ones you are after if you are a beginner and sewing mostly with cotton.

 A good steam Iron: I've been using my Rowenta P2 Professional for years now, and am still a fan.
-Since this exact model has been discontinued, I'm linking to one with features very similar to mine - this Rowenta Focus line is a good one.
+Since this exact model has been discontinued, I'm linking to one with features very similar to mine - this Rowenta DW280 steam iron is a good one (but it has an extra: a digital display).
 Mine is just the perfect weight for me and I love that it has a stainless steel soleplate.
-(I may sound so old fashioned, but this one works great!!!)
+(I may sound so old-fashioned, but this one works great!!!)

 Tape Measure: if you ever want to take measurements, and you will, you need it.
+This is a simple one.
 As a compact version, you can get one of those little retractable tape measures - for an extra cuteness factor!
 Check them out here.

 An ironing board.
 You most probably already have one, but if not, invest in a large one.
 It makes a big difference for me, switching from a compact one to a large iroing board.
 This one is the approximate size I have, it makes my pressing quicker with less moving items around.
-And I recently switched my ironing board cover - a good one will help with pressing a lot!
+And I often need to switch the ironing board cover.
+Make sure you get the right dimensions - a good one will help with pressing a lot.

 One of the most popular tools in the sewing world.
 But I'll be honest: I spent years sewing and crafting without a rotary cutter and a mat, using only scissors, and it's totally OK if you do so too.
 But once I got myself the first rotary cutter, I cannot imagine living without one.
 Seriously, such perfectly straight lines, and so effortlessly!